LaserVision

 Unlike vitrectomy, which carries a small risk of bleeding and infection, vitreolysis is a non-invasive, pain-free procedure that can eliminate the visual disturbance caused by floaters.
 John Karickhoff, MD, USA has performed the procedure more than 1,400 times and reports a success rate of 90%.

 In a recent Dutch study by Cees van der Windt, MD, and colleagues, 100 eyes with PVD-related floaters persisting for more than nine months were treated with vitreolysis (n=65) or pars plana vitrectomy (n=35).
 After all eyes were treated, both the YAG and vitrectomy groups reported an improvement in vision at 80% and 90% respectively.
-Furthermore, over a follow-up period of eight years, no complications were observed among patients treated with vitreolysis.
+Furthermore, over a follow-up period of eight years, no complications were observed among patients treated with vitreolysis laser for eye floaters.

 Clinical studies have shown vitreolysis to be a safe, effective treatment in the majority of patients with reported side effects and complications being rare.
 Side effects may include cataract and intraocular pressure (IOP) spike.